 Corsehillmuir Wood

-A natural woodland on the edge of town set amidst the pastoral Ayrshire countryside.
-The canopy of mature birch, ash, alder and willow shelters a mossy and ferny ground flora.
+Corsehillmuir Wood is a natural woodland in the pastoral countryside beside Kilwinning.
+The canopy of mature birch, ash and willow shelters a mossy and ferny ground flora, and woodland birds thrive here.

 Why visit?